Operating principle at a glance:

 Functional principle

-At the start of the drilling work, the shaft is flooded with water, creating a water circuit for overburden extraction and eliminating the need to lower the groundwater level.
+At the start of the cutting work, the shaft is flooded with water, creating a water circuit for muck removal and eliminating the need for groundwater lowering.
 The separation plant separates the material from the water, which is pumped back.
-The structure is continuously drained while the ring excavation takes place on the surface.
-Once the target depth has been reached, the machine is recovered, the shaft is sealed with underwater concrete and the annular space is filled with mortar.
-Once the water has been pumped out, the shaft is ready for further use.
+Once the target depth has been reached, the machine is recovered, the shaft is sealed with underwater concrete and the annular space is filled with grout.
+After the water is pumped out, the shaft is ready for further use.

 A cutting drum equipped with excavation tools loosens the soil on the shaft bottom

-Hydraulic removal of the excavated material to the surface using a submersible pump
+Hydraulic conveying of the muck to the surface by means of a submersible motor pump

-Controlled lowering of the shaft structure using the lowering units
+Precise lowering of the shaft structure via the lowering units

-Shaft construction at the surface with pre-cast reinforced concrete segments or in-situ concrete casting
+Shaft construction on the surface with precast reinforced concrete segments or in-situ concrete

 Still got questions?